 But sometimes I’m just curious about an author and want to know more.
 In typical Stephanie fashion, I’ve decided to make a list.

 Here are 7 somewhat interesting things about me:

-1. I live in suburban Kansas City with my husband, Ben, and our three children, McKenna (8), Connor (5), and Eli (<1).
-We also have a dog, KC, but we aren’t the type to include him in family photos.
-I’m pretty sure he appreciates that.
+1. I live in suburban Kansas City with my husband, Ben, and our three children, McKenna, Connor, and Eli.

 2. My husband was also my high school boyfriend.
 This has definitely shaped me as a writer, and I think it’s one of the reasons I’m drawn to writing books for teens.

 3. I grew up devouring Boxcar Children and Babysitters Club books … but I kinda lost my hunger for reading when the workload of high school hit.
 Instead, if I had free time, I wrote.
 Fortunately, my love for reading came back full force once I graduated.

 4. A morning without good coffee is just plain WRONG.
 And that’s all I have to say about that.

 5. Some of my favorite authors are Jane Austen, Sarah Dessen, Lauren F. Winner, Ann Voskamp, Julie Klassen, Ally Carter, and J. K. Rowling.

 6. When I grow up, I want to be The Pioneer Woman.
 Minus the cattle ranch in Oklahoma.
 And I don’t really want to homeschool.
 And we’re probably going to just have three kids instead of four.
 Okay, so what I really mean is that I want to be able to cook like Ree Drummond and be super kind to anyone who might have waited in a line to meet me: